60 Second Lemon Law Assessment™

 For Michigan used car buyers:

-See our Michigan Lemon Law complete guide for full details on Michigan consumer rights.
+See our Michigan Lemon Law complete guide for full details on Michigan consumer rights, or start with our Michigan Lemon Law overview page.

 North Carolina’s lemon law (N.C.
 Gen. Stat.
 20-351 through 20-351.10) applies to new motor vehicles during the warranty period or the first 24 months/24,000 miles of ownership, whichever comes first.